jayce1992/RealtimeTalkServer/README.md

 Server supports 4 languages: korean, english, russian and french(If you want, you can add new language by slightly modifying code).

-You will find the lists of Supported languages in Additional References below.
+You will find the lists of Supported languages in Additional references below.

 ## How to run